fpiped/streaming-downloader/README.md

 - `--fragment-retries N`: retries for an unavailable HLS fragment (default: 10).
 - `--strict-fragments`: abort instead of creating an output that omits an unrecoverable fragment.
+- `--sample-percent PERCENT`: download only the leading percentage of the title, while still running normal subtitle embedding, muxing, and ffprobe validation.
+Use `1` for a quick pipeline smoke test.
 - `--keep-temp-on-error`: preserve the temporary workspace and print its path when yt-dlp, post-processing, or validation fails.
 - `--format-selector SELECTOR`: advanced yt-dlp format selector.
 Its default